chunkyguy/chunkyguy.github.io/_posts/2024-08-17-jetpack-compose-navigation.md

 - `NavController`: Top level object to navigate between screens
 - `NavHost`: Container within which all routing happens.

 So to make this work, we first need to inject the `NavController` at the root level of the app.
-Like say the `MainActivity`
+Like say the `MainActivity` or the root composable like `PhotoApp` in our case.

 ```kotlin
 fun PhotoApp(